 Note: Once the baby is born, if you are a single parent, you will no longer be expected to look for work until your child turns 3 years of age.
 However, if you have a spouse or common-law partner, you will still be expected to be looking for work.

-The Income Assistance program requires applicants and recipients to reside in BC.
+The IA program requires applicants and recipients to reside in BC.
 There are also rules around being out of the province.
 You may not be eligible to receive benefits if you are out of BC for more than 30 consecutive days – unless you get specific approval from the Ministry.

 Some examples include: